-HIV and Pregnant Women, Infants, and Children (CDC) – This page discusses perinatal (mother-to-child) HIV transmission, ways to prevent transmission, prevention challenges, and steps CDC is taking to address perinatal transmission.
+HIV and Perinatal Transmission (CDC) – This web page discusses perinatal (mother-to-child) HIV transmission, ways to prevent transmission, prevention challenges, and steps CDC is taking to address perinatal transmission.

 HIV and Children and Adolescents (HIVinfo) – This fact sheet in FAQ format discusses how children and adolescents become infected with HIV, as well as new HIV diagnoses, HIV risk factors, and medication adherence challenges among children and adolescents.
 Also available in Spanish.

 About Pediatric AIDS (Elizabeth Glaser Pediatric AIDS Foundation) – This fact sheet in FAQ format provides a brief overview about HIV among children worldwide, including the number of children living with HIV, ways children become infected, the effects of HIV on children’s immune system, and the prevention and treatment of HIV among children.

 HRSA’s Ryan White HIV/AIDS Program (RWHAP) Part D: Services for Women, Infants, Children, and Youth – This fact sheet describes how RWHAP Part D funds outpatient, ambulatory, family-centered primary and specialty medical care for women, infants, children, and youth with HIV.

 Human Immunodeficiency Virus (HIV) Infection in Infants and Children (Professional Version) (Merck Manual Online) – This frequently updated resource provides extensive information on the epidemiology, classification, symptoms and signs, diagnosis, prognosis, prevention, and treatment of HIV in infants and children, as well as the transition of pediatric patients to adult care.
 A consumer version of this resource and “Quick Facts” highlights are also available.

 HIV Surveillance Reports and Data Analyses